 If you are experiencing thinning hair or the early signs of male pattern balding, it is advisable to seek professional help.
 The good news is that with appropriate treatment, hair loss is not inevitable.
 The Belgravia Centre’s hair loss treatment programmes are designed to work both by blocking DHT from reaching and destroying vulnerable hair follicles, and by stimulating the blood circulation to nurture the existing follicles and maintain them in good health.

 Belgravia’s comprehensive treatment courses are based around clinically proven primary medications to stabilise hair loss and promote regrowth, along with various hair growth boosters.
 You can see some of our ‘before and during treatment’ photos to see how rapid and impressive our results can be when using these medically proven products.
 Of course, giving up smoking and making other positive lifestyle changes can only help your progress!

 If you are concerned about thinning hair, a receding hairline or any other hair loss condition, we recommend arranging a free consultation with one of our specialists who can advise on the best treatment for your individual needs.
 Call 020 7730 6666 to book a consultation, or send us a message with any enquiry you might have.
-Alternatively, if you can’t get to the centre you can complete the online diagnostic form and a treatment advisor will be happy to tailor a home-use treatment course to your requirements.This entry was posted on Thursday, July 8th, 2010 at 8:50 am and is filed under Female Hair Loss, Hair Loss, Male Hair Loss.
+Alternatively, if you can’t get to the centre you can complete the online diagnostic form and a treatment advisor will be happy to tailor a home-use treatment course to your requirements.This entry was filed under Female Hair Loss, Hair Loss, Male Hair Loss.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.